Chasing shadows with Gottesman-Kitaev-Preskill codes: Introduction

 \section{Introduction}

-Recent years have seen steady progress in experimental realizations of quantum experiments.
-On the one hand, experiments towards qubit-based quantum error correction have demonstrated impressive control of large quantum systems consisting of hundreds of physical qubits to encode and process encoded logical information~\cite{Bluvstein_2023}, as well the ability to encode quantum information into a single quantum harmonic oscillator beyond break-even via the \emph{Gottesman--Kitaev--Preskill} (GKP) code from the realm of bosonic quantum error correction~\cite{Sivak_2023, GKP, Terhal_2020}.
+Recent years have seen steady progress in experimental realizations of quantum error correction.
+On the one hand, experiments towards qubit-based quantum error correction have demonstrated impressive control of large quantum systems consisting of hundreds of physical qubits to encode and process encoded logical information~\cite{Bluvstein_2023}, as well the ability to encode quantum information into a single quantum harmonic oscillator beyond break-even via the \emph{Gottesman--Kitaev--Preskill} (GKP) code from the realm of bosonic quantum error correction~\cite{Sivak_2023, GKP, konno2023propagating}.
 On the other hand, quantum experiments are being conducted to understand practical capabilities of present noisy quantum devices, e.g., through variational quantum algorithms \cite{Cerezo_2021}, or to benchmark the readily accessible ``quantumness" \cite{arute2019quantum} through randomized sampling experiments.
 Aside from experimental progress, the design of error mitigation and smart post-processing techniques yields valuable insights into the design of future experiments and has specifically developed into a quest for learning properties of quantum states from randomly accessible snapshots.

 Any such effort makes sense only, however, if the anticipated state preparations or protocols are being implemented with high levels of accuracy.
 To ensure this, one usually has to resort to techniques of benchmarking, certification or tomographic recovery \cite{BenchmarkingReview}.
 An interesting technique in this realm is the so-called classical shadow tomography protocol \cite{aaronson2018shadow, Huang_2020, Toolbox} that demonstrates just how little classical information needs to be extracted from any quantum state to reproduce the expectation values of a bounded number of suitably bounded observables.
-One of the core appealing features of this family of protocols is that the same kind of measurement is appropriate for many observables, so that the choice on what observables to focus on can be made later.
+This family of protocols reconstructs a description of the input state as perceived by a random observable.
+The so obtained ``average-case description'' of the state becomes appropriate for many observables, so that the choice on what observables to focus on can be made later.